Caribbean Princess accidents and incidents

 Itinerary changes included dropping Rotterdam, Vigo and Ponta Delgada, and replacing them with Zeebrugge (Sept 23) and King’s Wharf Bermuda (Oct 4).
 Also, two port arrival dates were changed – Le Havre (Sept 24 instead of Sept 25) and Lisbon (Sept 27 instead of Sept 28).

 |08 May 2017||Propulsion / Power Loss|

-On May 8, 2017, due to technical issue, the ship’s scheduled visit to Kirkwall (Orkney Island, Scotland) was cancelled as the vessel was not able to maneuver for docking at Hatston Pier.
+On May 8, 2017, due to a technical issue, the ship’s scheduled visit to Kirkwall (Orkney Island, Scotland) was cancelled as the vessel was not able to manoeuvre for docking at Hatston Pier.
 The ship was on 12-night British Isles cruise (itinerary May 1-13) roundtrip from homeport Southampton.

 |03 August 2016||Propulsion / Power Loss|

 On August 3, 2016, the vessel lost power for ~9 hours while cruising off Ireland's coast.
 The accident resulted in itinerary change - call port Dublin was skipped.
 According to the company’s announcement, the ship lost propulsion in the Irish Sea, approx 29 ml (46 km) southeast of Dublin.
 The onboard electrical power and all hotel services remained operational (including air-conditioning, kitchens, lighting, toilets).

 The incident occurred on 13-day British Isles cruise (itinerary July 31 - Aug 12) roundtrip from homeport Southampton England, with call ports Guernsey Island, Cork, Dublin (dropped), Belfast, Greenock-Glasgow, Kirkwall, Invergordon, Leith-Edinburgh, Le Havre (Paris).